Stephaniedroop/Collider_cognition/README.md

 - `optimise_withKandEps.Rmd` fits and optimises models.
 Input `modelAndDataUnfitpn.csv`, output `fitforplot16mpn`.
 - `reportingFigs16.Rmd` generates plots.
 Input `fitforplot16mpn`, output many figures saved in folder `figs`.
 See script for naming conventions.
 Suggestion for use: open .Rmd file and knit to html to see all the plots first OR see already-output plots in `figs` folder.
 - `by_ppt_fitting.Rmd` calculates likelihood for each participant, of the models fit to aggregate data.
 Input `Data.Rdata` and `fitforplot16mpn`.
 Output: table of results in the console

+4. Free-standing analyses for reporting

+- `abnormalInflation.Rmd` - check for presence of abnormal inflation and deflation (documented behavioural phenomena of causal selection) are found in our data, which would be support for causal selection theory.
+[Preliminary analysis finds no evidence, unlike in the cogsci paper].
+Input `Data.Rdata`, output: table of results in the console.
+- `itemLevelChisq.Rmd` - check whether participants answer non-uniformly in each world.
+Also contains simple high level checks of whether they reliably answer Actual causes vs Non-Actual, and Observed v UNobserved variables.
+Input `modelAndDataUnfitpn.csv`, output: table of results in the console.

 (There is also `Main_scripts_oldexp` which has the legacy previous experiment, where unobserved events were not truly unobserved, and their probabilities were conditional on the main event happening.
 The new experiment improved these points on reviewer suggestion, to make all events independent, and make the observed v unobserved events more obvious in the cover story vignettes).